ihsotas0/Interfaced/journal.md

 death; it is what Pickerists believe the afterlife is.
 The time selected for each Picker is based on the order of death --- that is, who died last.
 The Picker then acts as "god", controlling the outcome of all random quantum events.
-They "sit in a room" with an "interface" custom made for their species and culture to do this.
+They "sit in a room" with an "interface" custom-made for their species and culture to do this.
 Ever quantum event is then presented in order.
 Once all the events for a "Universal Step" (which varies based on relativity) are complete, they are executed.
 The number of Steps each Picker completes is only known to